ezsystems/commerce-documentation/docs/guide/navigation/navigation_configuration.md

 You can use additional field for example to display an image instead of the node label if you have the image stored in the content model.
-Then you can additionally store the image in the navigation node and output it on the site:
+Then you can additionally store the image in the navigation node and display it on the site:

 ``` yaml
 parameters: